eerimoq/moblin/README.md

    `cd moblin`

+5. Create an empty configuration file.

+   `touch Config.xcconfig`

-5. Open the Moblin project in Xcode.
+6. Open the Moblin project in Xcode.
 Wait for the dependencies to load.

    `open Moblin.xcodeproj`

-6. Press `Command + B` to build Moblin.
+7. Press `Command + B` to build Moblin.

-7. Click on the code signing error and add your account.
+8. Click on the code signing error and add your account.
 No Apple developer account is needed.

-8. Change the `Bundle Identifier` to anything you want (i.e. `com.whoami.Moblin`).
+9. Change the `Bundle Identifier` to anything you want (i.e. `com.whoami.Moblin`).

-9. Remove `In-App Purchase` and `Access Wi-Fi Information` by clicking their trash cans.
+10. Remove `In-App Purchase` and `Access Wi-Fi Information` by clicking their trash cans.

-10. Build again.
+11. Build again.
 Hopefully successfully.

-11. Enable developer mode in your iPhone/iPad.
+12. Enable developer mode in your iPhone/iPad.

-12. Select you iPhone/iPad as `Run Destination` in Xcode (at the top in the middle).
+13. Select you iPhone/iPad as `Run Destination` in Xcode (at the top in the middle).

-13. Build and run by pressing `Command + R`.
+14. Build and run by pressing `Command + R`.

 14. Done!